Prison Sex

 "Prison Sex" is a song by American rock band Tool.
-Frontman Maynard James Keenan wrote the lyrics.
-The song was released as the second single from their debut studio album Undertow.
+Featuring lyrics written by frontman Maynard James Keenan, it was released as the first single from their debut studio album, Undertow (1993).
 The song uses a modified drop-D tuning (which is originally tuned as DADGBE, however, Prison Sex is tuned as BADGBE).
 The track features an "anti-climax" coda, in which memorable verses and choruses dissolve into an unrelated, quiet final section.